Ljubka Šorli: Anti-fascist activism

 In the late 1930s and early 1940s, Ljubka Šorli herself became entangled in the anti-fascist resistance through her cultural and family connections.
 Even after her husband's martyrdom, she remained committed to the Slovene cause in the Slovene Littoral region.
 She maintained links with Slovene activists and activities considered subversive by the Italian authorities.
 She boarded Slovenian students.
 During World War II, Fascist police closely watched Ljubka and other Slovene cultural figures.
 In April 1943, Italian Fascist officials under the notorious commissioner Gaetano Collotti arrested Ljubka Šorli for her "nationalist activity".
 She was torn away from her young children and subjected to harsh imprisonment.
+Even her housekeeper was arrested, so her kids were left alone for days until their relatives got permission from authorities to take care of them.

 She was incarcerated in the "special police" prison in Trieste, where she interrogated, beaten, and brutally tortured by Gaetano Collotti and his agents.
 After months of brutal treatment, she was transferred to the Italian concentration camp at Poggio Terza Armata (Zdravščina) near Gorizia.
 Conditions in the camp were difficult, but Ljubka survived.
 She later recalled sustaining herself with the following thought: Skoz trpljenje nas žlahtni usoda, ena vera je, en klic: svoboda!
 (Through suffering fate ennobles us; there is one faith, one call: freedom!).

 Her imprisonment came to an end after Italy's capitulation in September 1943.
 The Italian armistice of September 8, 1943, led to chaos in the annexed territories, and many political prisoners were freed or escaped.
 Ljubka was able to leave the camp and was reunited with her children.
 For safety, she initially took refuge in her hometown of Tolmin.
 By late 1943, however, she returned to her residence in Gorizia with her family.